 Composition of the course

-A number of the teaching team have senior lecturer or principal lecturer status and some additionally carry the title of Dr. through completion of research in their specialist subject.
-Some staff are Fellows of the Higher Education Academy.
+A number of the teaching team have senior lecturer or principal lecturer status and some additionally studied for PhD degrees through completion of research in their specialist subject.
+The team is committed to advancing skilled, research-informed teaching practice, and we are well represented as Fellows of the Higher Education Academy.

 In accordance with the Health and Care Professions Council standards of proficiency the University must ensure that you have met its standards of proficiencies by the end of your course and have the skills, knowledge, good character and health to do your job safely and effectively.